 The VVG has defined NON-CORE vaccines as those that are required by only those animals whose geographical location, local environment or lifestyle places them at risk of contracting specific infections.
 PI2 and Bordetella vaccines fit this group ((Bronchishield 3 (BS111)).
 MVC preference is for BS111.

-The VVG strongly supports the concept of the ‘‘annual health check’’ which removes the emphasis from, and client expectation of annual revaccination.
+The VVG strongly supports the concept of the ‘‘annual health check’’ in conjunction with annual revaccination where appropriate.
 The annual health check may still encompass administration of selected NON -CORE vaccines which are generally administered annually.

 The recommendation of the VGG is for initial vaccination at 8 to 9 weeks of age followed by a second vaccination 3 to 4 weeks later, and a third vaccination given between 14 to 16 weeks of age.
 By contrast, at present many vaccine data sheets recommend an initial course of two injections.
 Some products are also licensed with a ‘10 week finish’ designed such that the second of two vaccinations is given at 10 weeks of age.

 All dogs should receive a first booster 12 months after completion of the primary vaccination course.
 The VVG redefines the basic immunisation protocol as the ensemble of the pup regime plus this first booster.
 The 12 month booster will also ensure immunity for dogs that may not have adequately responded to the pup vaccination course.
-The vaccine used will be Duramune C3 (3 year protection) (a CORE vaccine).
+The vaccine used will be Duramune C5 (3 year C3 and BS111 protection) (a CORE & NON CORE vaccine) .

 Following the 12 month booster, subsequent revaccinations are given at intervals of three